Security Settings

 Enforce use of two-factor authentication (by role)

 Two-Factor Authentication (2FA) adds an extra layer of security to an individual account by requiring a single-use code every login.
-Typically, a mobile phone app is used to generate a unique 6 digit code every 60 seconds, which can then confirm that the individual attempting to login is indeed the account owner.
+Typically, a mobile phone app is used to generate a unique 6-digit code every 60 seconds, which can then confirm that the individual attempting to log in is indeed the account owner.
 Individuals using 2FA must have a Recollective account and a second device.

 2FA is permitted for all Recollective accounts for additional security by navigating to one’s personal account settings.
 It can also be enforced for select account types in Settings: Account Settings.
 We do not recommend enforcing 2FA for participants unless they are all familiar with using two-factor authentication.